Updated on October 15th, 2019

 Cancun features a few Mayan ruins and a museum of Mayan artifacts, but its most unique site is the Museo Subacuatico de Arte (MUSA).
 Here, you can snorkel or scuba dive among more than 400 life-sized sculptures comprising a man-made reef approximately 30 feet below the surface.

-Bus tip: The Cancun bus terminal is located on Avenue Uxmal, in the city centre.
+Bus tip: The Cancun bus terminal is located on Avenue Uxmal, in the city center.
 It services all buses coming in and out of the Yucatan peninsula as well as departures to and from the Cancun airport, running every 30 minutes during the day.
 The ride is only 30 minutes and extremely convenient.Book your bus tickets to Cancun

 Located about 30 miles inland, Merida is the colonial capital of the Yucatan state and the cultural capital of the entire peninsula.
 It’s also known as “the White City,” possibly because of its white limestone architecture.